AEADataEditor/replication-template-development/sample-language-report.md

 The following text is added to the "Manuscript" section:

-> [NOTE] If making changes to the manuscript, please be sure to describe in a response letter any deviations from the conditionally accepted version.
+> [NOTE] If making changes to the manuscript, please be sure to describe in a response letter to the Editor any deviations from the conditionally accepted version.

 ## RCT